Rochester, New Hampshire: City Hall and Opera House

-Another notable structure is Rochester City Hall, built in 1908, and Opera House designed by George G. Adams.
+Another notable structure is Rochester City Hall, built in 1908, and the Rochester Opera House designed by George G. Adams.
 Adams designed other municipal government/opera house dual-purpose buildings around New England, including in Bellows Falls, Vermont (1887); Amesbury, Massachusetts (1887); Dover, New Hampshire (1891); and Derry, New Hampshire (1901).
 Only four of his structures survive today (in Waterville, Maine, Montpelier, Vermont, Derry, and Rochester), with many of his buildings destroyed by fires.

 Adams' opera houses were unique because of their floors, which were movable and could function in both inclined or level position.
 With the floor in the inclined position, the opera house would show plays, concerts, etc. When the floor was level, the building could be used for dances or public meetings.
 The Rochester Opera House opened on Memorial Day 1908.
 Almost all of Adams' buildings contained movable floors, though the buildings in Waterville and Montpelier did not.
 Because of the destruction of the other opera houses, the Rochester Opera House is the only known theatre in the United States to use this type of movable floor.

 Rochester City Hall contained the Rochester Police Department in its basement offices for many years.
 Some historical portraits of officers remain in an upstairs chamber where a collection of portraits of city officials was traditionally preserved, including officers Nelson S. Hatch and Red Hayes.

 Today, visitors may still attend shows at the Rochester Opera House.
 The City of Rochester has preserved the 90-year-old historical décor of the Opera House.